ItinerarY for 2018 english PROGRAMMES

 Tower of London. image © Bob Collowan, CC-BY-SA-4.0, Wikimedia Commons

 British Library, London.
 Image CC-BY 2.0 Andy Powell

 Day 18 You will be enjoying a special session at the extraordinary British Library.
 'Open to all visitors, the British Library offers exhibitions, events and a free Treasures gallery that displays over 200 items, including a copy of the Magna Carta, a Gutenberg Bible and lyrics by the Beatles.'

 Day 19 We will be visiting Apsley House on Hyde Park Corner, the London home of the first Duke of Wellington and has changed very little since his victory at Waterloo in 1815.
 Built by Robert Adam in the 1770s it was transformed in the 1820s by the architect Benjamin Dean Wyatt.
 It has one of the finest art collections in London, with paintings by Velazquez and Rubens, as well as a superb collection of silver and porcelain.
 It is still the London home of the 9th Duke of Wellington and managed by English Heritage since 2004.
 Josephine Oxley, Keeper of The Wellington Collection at Apsley House will be leading your session.

-We will also visit Fulham Palace, a remarkable historic building by the Thames where you will meet Tracy Borman, the internationally acclaimed writer and broadcaster and chief Curator at the Historic Royal Palaces will lead a fascinating session on her career.
+We will also meet Tracy Borman, the internationally acclaimed writer and broadcaster and chief Curator at the Historic Royal Palaces will lead a fascinating session on her career.

 Apsley House.
 Image CC BY-SA 2.0 Peter McDermott